bizz84/flutter-tips-and-tricks/tips/0215-banner-widget/index.md

 Did you know?

-You can use the `Banner` widget to place a small diagonal banner over a child widget.
+You can use the [Banner](https://api.flutter.dev/flutter/widgets/Banner-class.html) widget to place a small diagonal banner over a child widget.

-Note that `Banner` only offers limited customization options.
-If you need more custom styling, consider building your own using a custom painter.

 ![](215.png)